-Studies that have examined the use of gotu kola have reported that it helps stimulate circulation and provides support against arterial problems.
-The Irvine Vascular Laboratory at St. Mary’s Hospital and Imperial College in London conducted a prospective, randomized study to determine if gotu kola extract was effective at improving microcirculation and edema.
+Studies that have examined the use of gotu kola have reported that it helps stimulate circulation and provides support against arterial concerns.
+The Irvine Vascular Laboratory at St. Mary's Hospital and Imperial College in London conducted a prospective, randomized study to determine if gotu kola extract was effective at improving microcirculation and edema.
 The six-week study included forty patients with venous hypertension; participants were split into control and placebo groups.
 The placebo group indicated no improvements.
 However, the group given gotu kola extract reported significant reductions in leg volume, leading researchers to conclude that gotu kola helps to improve microcirculation and edema associated with chronic venous hypertension.

 Gotu Kola and Chronic Venous Insufficiency